-The designated airlines of each of the Parties may use leased aircraft from another company, with or without crew, subject to the laws and regulations of the Parties involved, provided all the airlines participating in such arrangements have the appropriate authorisation and comply with the provisions of Article 8 (Safety) and Article 9 (Security).
+The designated airlines of each of the Parties may use aircraft leased with or without crew, rented by the hour ("interchange" or "lease for hours) from another company, subject to the laws and regulations of the Parties involved, provided all the airlines participating in such arrangements have the appropriate authorization and comply with the provisions of Article 8 (Safety) and Article 9 (Security).
+The aeronautical authorities of the Parties involved in interchange shall conclude a specific agreement establishing the conditions of transfer of responsibility for safety, as provided by the International Civil Aviation Organization.